 - 1 tsp Baking Powder

 - ¼ tsp Salt

-- Preheat oven to 350* and line a baking sheet with parchment.
+- Preheat oven to 350* and line another baking sheet with parchment.

-- Bake in a 350* oven for 13-15 minutes or until the edges are just starting to set.
-Remove from oven and let cool on tray for 5 minutes before moving to a wire cooling rack.
+- Bake in a 350* oven for 17-20 minutes or until the edges are just starting to turn golden.

 Let me know how this recipe works for you and if there is anything you'd like to see me make next!